jpastolfi/python-studies/intermediate/course_exercises/school_catalogue/README.md

 ###### Properties: sportsTeams (list of strings, like ['basketball', 'tennis'])
 Tasks
 0/16 Complete
-Mark the tasks as complete by checking them off

 Create the School Class
 1.
 Let’s start by making a parent class for Primary, Middle, and High classes.